 The Magistrate could not be satisfied that the elements of the offence had been proved beyond reasonable doubt.
 The onus of proving the matter beyond reasonable doubt rests solely with the prosecution.
 It was curious that only the witness had noticed the alleged action despite at least 15 other people being in the court, 12 of them facing the accused.
 The accused’s evidence was consistent with the CCTV footage to the extent that he touched his neck a number of times.
 The charge was dismissed.

-Use a Criminal Defence Lawyer – Preferably an Accredited Criminal Law Specialist: It is all too easy for actions to be misinterpreted leading to serious criminal charges.
+It is all too easy for actions to be misinterpreted leading to serious criminal charges.
 If the client’s mental condition meant that he could not explain his actions, then he may have faced a difficult time in defending the matter.
 The potential penalties are severe.
-Thorough preparation by our Sydney criminal defence lawyers or Parramatta criminal defence lawyers was instrumental in defending the police charge.
-Our firm only handles criminal defence matters.
-We specialize in criminal law.
+Thorough preparation by our criminal defence lawyers was instrumental in defending the police charge.
+Our firm specialises in criminal law, and only handles these matters.